timholy/Revise.jl/docs/src/internals.md

 ordered as in `mexsnew`; however, conceptually this is better thought of as an updating of `mexsref`, after which `mexsnew` is discarded.

+Note that one consequence is that modifying a method causes two actions, the deletion of the original followed by `eval`ing a new version.
+During revision, all method deletions are performed first, followed by all the new `eval`ed methods.
+This ensures that if a method gets moved from `fileB.jl` to `fileA.jl`, Revise doesn't mistakenly redefine and then delete the method simply because `fileA.jl` got processed before `fileB.jl`.

 ### Internal API

 You can find more detail about Revise's inner workings in the [Developer reference](@ref).